gtcasl/hpc-task-pareto-frontiers/runtime/notes.md

 # Todo: Newest near top

+What's the goal of this paper?
+Are we trying to show that we can schedule tasks better because we use the smart makespan-minimizing algorithm?
+Or are we trying to demonstrate that by using Pareto frontiers to represent the power--performance relationships of our kernels that we get better performance per watt?
+That sounds like a good story to me.
+Could the argument be made that we don't in fact use the state of the art scheduling heuristics that minimize makespan?
+I mean, we could go that far, but it would require figuring out the scheduling questions behind non-monotonic relationship between number of threads and performance/power as well as non-unit increases in power per point on Pareto frontier.
+If we can tackle that non-unit increase business, we could probably talk about thread over prescription too as a side effect.

+Is this all too much to handle in the next two weeks?
+If we punt, that would be the absolute easiest.
+Might as well run those experiments to see how well they do.

+Note: Pareto curves are not always monotonic in the number of threads.
+This makes thread-based constraining by walking down the curves impossible.

+We should probably modify the advanced scheduler not to make decisions based on local execution time minimization; as indicated in the prior work paper, a list scheduler won't minimize the per-task execution time, but rather the estimated makespan of the entire graph.

+Do we just perform list scheduling based on power and log the instances where we oversubscribe the cores?
+If that's the case, then our performance should go through the floor, but at least we'd know why.
+Or if that's the case, then we perform some secondary form of adjusting to fit within the number of threads available.

+The goal is to MINIMIZE the MAXIMUM makespan, since that's what presumably limits the performance of the entire graph.

+1. Come up with initial configuration (ie, best possible perf on frontier)
+2. Estimate the makespans for each task, given the current configuration
+3. Find the one with the shortest estimated makespan and walk down to next configuration
+4.

+What's the difference between running the advanced scheduler with a power limit and without, but limiting the threads?
+I think we may have to consider using the normal baseline scheduler.

 Ok no more MPI garbage.
 Steps:
 1. Write simple sequential scheduler.
 While there are tasks, this scheduler makes a thread to run the task then sits on `pthread_join` until it's done.
 Then it goes to the next one.
 2. Write a more complicated scheduler, launching as many tasks as possible and checking for completion using nonblocking joins.